intmus/inttheory19-20/_02-int-scales-keys/b1-scales.md

 Once we have chosen a central pitch around which we build a tonality, every pitch in the tonality is defined by its relationship to that pitch.
 It is these intervallic relationships that create pitch collections, and we can further categorize them by studying their commonalities and differences.

-## Diatonic music
+### Diatonic music

 For the majority of this course, we will be discussing *diatonic* music which is a subset of tonal music.
 The term *diatonic* can have a variety of meanings depending on context, but for this course, we will be using this term to refer to music that:
-- is built around a tonic
+- is built around a tonic pitch
 - includes all seven pitch names (i.e. letters)
 - has a specific order of intervals that create a scale